jdevera0607/super-duper-lamp/README.md

 Webpack template for The Odin Project & personal use.

-This is a template that was created using the Odin Project and Webpack's documentations.
+This is a template that was created using The Odin Project and Webpack's documentations.

 RELEVANT LINKS: